kevin-eapen/Pewlett-Hackard-Analysis/README.md

 ### Key Questions Answered

-At a high-level, we have provided answers to the following key questions regarding the upcoming the Pewlett Hackard's expected upcoming mass retirement challenge.
+At a high-level, we have provided answers to the following key questions regarding Pewlett Hackard's expected upcoming mass retirement challenge.

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-  - 72,458 roles will need to be filled once all retirement-eligible emplpyees retire.
+  - 72,458 roles will need to be filled once all retirement-eligible employees retire.
 <br>
 <br>

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

   - In our estimation, there are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard's employees.
 Currently there are 1,549 mentorship-eligible employees and 72,458 expected vacancies.
 This would leave mentors with an expected 46 or 47 mentees to supervise each.
-We believe that is too much of workload than should be expected from this program.
+We believe that is too much of a workload than should be expected from this program.
 It may be advisable to find ways to expand the mentorship-eligibility pool.
 One such way could be to broaden the mentorship-elibility age range.
 <br>
 <br>